 Collier Area Transit

 Collier Area Transit (CAT) provides public transit service in Collier County for the City of Naples, the City of Marco Island and the Immokalee area.
 Services include fixed-route bus, express bus, American with Disabilities (ADA) and Transportation Disadvantaged (TD) paratransit service.
-CAT operates under the supervision of the Public Transit & Neighborhood Enhancement Department (PTNE) of the Collier County Public Services Division.
+CAT operates under the supervision of the Public Transit & Neighborhood Enhancement Division (PTNE) of the Collier County Public Services Department.
 PTNE is the Community Transportation Coordinator (CTC) for Collier County and administers the coordination of transportation services for the disabled and economically disadvantaged.
 CAT is committed to providing safe, accessible and courteous public transportation services to their customers.

 Transit Studies and Plans